dlsun/ds-seminar/README.md

 Hypothesis testing is a core part of many statistics classes.
 But where did the ideas such as the p-value, Type I error, and power come from?
 This reading reviews the chaotic history of hypothesis testing in the 20th century.

 - [Chapters 10 and 11](https://github.com/dlsun/ds-seminar/raw/master/readings/LadyTastingTea-HypothesisTesting.pdf) from Salsburg, D. (2001). _The lady tasting tea: How statistics revolutionized science in the twentieth century_.
 Macmillan.
+-

+### Week 3: September 31

+We will look at how hypothesis testing has influenced other disciplines and the controversy this has caused.

+- Cohen, J. (1994).
+[The earth is round (p < .05)](http://www.iro.umontreal.ca/~dift3913/cours/papers/cohen1994_The_earth_is_round.pdf).
+American psychologist, 49(12), 997.
+- Gill, J. (1999).
+[The insignificance of null hypothesis significance testing](https://american.theopenscholar.com/files/jeffgill/files/hypo.pdf). _Political research quarterly_, 52(3), 647-674.